 MFSMC's full clinical integration with MGTI enables MedStar Health to deliver the expertise of MGTI to the Baltimore region in a substantially lower cost setting than is available currently.
-In particular, the efficiency gained through integration of resources, and greater application of technology assures that MedStar can meet its obligations in managing costs of care for its patients and the healthcare system.
+In particular, the efficiency gained through integration of resources, minor capital equipment additions and greater application of technology assures that MedStar can meet its obligations in managing costs of care for its patients and the healthcare system.
 Through its partnership with MGTI, the MFSMC transplant programs will enhance clinical innovation and advanced research in the Baltimore metropolitan area.
 New approaches to medical management, and surgical techniques that have been perfected at MGTI, will be applied at MFSMC to increase the organs available for Maryland transplant recipients and reduce the gap between the supply and demand for organs in Maryland.
-Finally, since the cost structure at MFSMC is significantly lower than those of the two current transplant centers, MFSMC provides a more efficient option for transplantation in Maryland, and helps lower costs across the health care system.
+The program will also clearly serve to reduce the disparity in transplantation rates among minorities, particularly African-Americans, as MGTI has accomplished in Washington.